DigitalCompactCassette/DCCSE/README.md

 Unfortunately, the DCC-Studio software has some flaws that we want to fix with DCC Sound Engineer (DCCSE).

-DCCSE will eventually become a 32-bit interactive graphical Windows application that will run on Windows 98 and later, such as:
+DCCSE will eventually become a 32-bit interactive graphical Windows application that will run on Windows 98 and later, to do things such as:

 * Convert DCC Studio files to MP1 without loss (because they essentially are already MP1 files)
 * Convert MP1 files to DCC-Studio files